 - Paid Online Community: It’s similar to paid social media platforms and forums where members have access to your private members’ area as long as they pay the membership fee.

-- The Product-Based Model: It’s the best model for selling digital products and downloadable goods.
+- The Product-Based Model: It’s the best eCommerce for the subscription business of selling digital products and downloadable goods.

 2. The Subscription Box Model